ReproNim/module-FAIR-data/_episodes/00-Introduction-to-Module.md

 The ReproNim training events can only accommodate a limited number of participants.
 Nevertheless, we are committed to openness and we are committed to providing our materials in an open format, with liberal licenses, and through a publicly accessible website.
+You can also contribute to this training module - just fork us (https://github.com/ReproNim/module-FAIR-data)!